kalingasajja/SIH-project-backend/backend/IMPLEMENTATION_STATUS.md

 - Currently using mock data for demonstration
 - Blockchain interface ready for Hyperledger Fabric integration
 - Need to uncomment blockchain calls in controllers

+### Temporary In-Memory Workflow (No Keys, No Blockchain)
+- Authentication and 2-step registration are required for roles: farmer, manufacturer, tester, regulator
+- Events are stored in memory inside controllers for quick testing
+- Custody is tracked in memory with unsigned transactions
+- When Fabric/MongoDB are ready, storage/signing can be swapped without changing routes

 ## ⏳ Pending Implementation